Southwell Flood Risk Management Project

 Lowes Wong School Retrofit Sustainable Urban Drainage System

-Our Property Team is working on an initiative to rationalise how surface water is managed on the site of the Lowes Wong School.
-Investigations found that significant amounts of water ran off the site in storm conditions.
-We have programmed these works to be complete in November 2019.
+Our Property Team have been working on an initiative to rationalise how surface water is managed on the site of the Lowes Wong School.
+Investigations found that significant amounts of water ran off the site in storm conditions and this has been alleviated by storing the surface water on the school site allowing it to seep back into the ground at a slower and controlled pace.
+The works were completed in August 2020.

 Super Gullies in Halam Road